Knowledge base · Process

 Mass handling is not just digging and hauling away.
 It is planning, classifying, transporting and following up on the mass flow through the entire project – often with several parties involved.
 This guide walks through the process step by step, and what makes the difference between a chaotic and a controlled mass flow.

-The mass flow – from excavation to follow-up
+One example of the mass flow – from planning to follow-up

 - 1